mrs-brubotics/documentation_brubotics/source/Introduction_to_visualization.rst

 To display the predicted trajectory, we need the data contained in the ``uavX/control_manager/dergbryan_tracker/predicted_trajectory`` topic which is a `mrs_msgs::FutureTrajectory message <https://ctu-mrs.github.io/mrs_msgs/msg/FutureTrajectory.html>`__.
 Thus, we created a 3-dimensions array named ``predicted_trajectories``: one dimension for the predicted point, one for the coordinates and one for each UAV.
 We want to display only 50 trajectory points but this array contains 300 ones.
 So we chose to display the first one, then the seventh, the thirteenth, etc.

+:blue:`[TODO: add screenshots of this basic visualization with multiple choices for the trajectory and we we chose the one we chose.]JV`

 5.5.2.2 :ref:`D-ERG strategy 0  <5.3.1 D-ERG strategy 0>`